 Times Higher Education has recognized UMBC as one of the top universities in the U.S. and the world, as well as a global leader in social and economic impact.

-The 2022 U.S. News & World Report Best Colleges Rankings name UMBC a leading U.S. university: the #6 most innovative university and #6 top university for undergraduate teaching in the nation.
+The 2023-24 U.S. News & World Report Best Colleges Rankings name UMBC a leading U.S. university: #12 top university for undergraduate teaching, among other accolades.